TqDavid/CNN-Tracker-v1/README.md

 # CNN-Tracker-v1
+### This project is not actively maintained and has not been brought to a usable state so far
 Convolutional Neural Network Tracker v1 - Using YOLO and Correlation Tracker to track objects

 ## Contributors & Implemented Code from others
 #### / Dependencies
 This project heavily relies on the work that has already been done by others.
 Other Open-Source Projects that are essential to this project are:

 1. [OpenCV](https://github.com/opencv/opencv "OpenCV by opencv")
 2. [Dlib](https://github.com/davisking/dlib "Dlib by davisking")